IceHe/lib/mac/setup-guide.md

 #### Plugins

-RECOMMEND to use the plugins to develop, e.g. for me
+RECOMMEND to use the JetBrains IDE plugins

+e.g. for me

 Common